isomerpages/govtech-stp/_reciprocal-green-lane/02b-rgl-indon-requirements.md

          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Ensure that the approved RGL traveller downloads and uses the TraceTogether app or device throughout their stay in Singapore; and</li>
         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Provide a TraceTogether token to the traveller if the traveller does not have a TraceTogether-compatible device; </li>
          </ol>
-     <p style="font-size:16px; margin-top:10px; margin-bottom:0px;">Upon confirmation of his/her traveller scheme, the traveller will take a COVID-19 PCR test at the immigration checkpoint.
-Travellers who have yet to pay for their post-arrival COVID-19 PCR test will be made to pay on the spot.</p>
     </td>
   </tr>
   </tbody>